Speiser meets Misiurewicz: Introduction and main results

 Then our method shows that the set of Misiurewicz parameters in $\f$ has zero Lebesgue measure in the parameter plane $\c\setminus\{0\}$.
 In particular, this shows that the set of Misiurewicz parameters in the sine family $\{\lambda\sin(z): \lambda\in\c\setminus\{0\}\}$ has zero Lebesgue measure.
 However, if the singular values $\pm\lambda$ tend to $\infty$ under iteration (we call them escaping sine maps), then the set of such maps has positive Lebesgue measure \cite{qiu2}.
 Note that escaping sine maps have no recurrent critical points.
 This also means that our suggested definition for the Misiurewicz condition is reasonable in this perspective.

+\begin{remark} Let $f$ be a Speiser function.
+The \emph{bifurcation locus}, denoted by $\b_f$, is a subset of $\m_f$, consisting of parameters which has at least one singular value that bifurcates.
+In other words, $g\in \b_f$ if there exists at least one singular value $s(g)$ such that $\{g^{n}(s(g))\}$ does not form a normal family in a neighborhood of $g$ in $\m_f$.
+Misiurewicz maps belong to the bifurcation locus.
+Although the above theorem tells that they have zero measure, but they are still dense in the bifurcation locus.
+Actually even post-singularly finite entire functions are already dense in the bifurcation locus by a classical normality argument similar as that of rational maps. \end{remark}

+\begin{remark} In this paper we are only considering Misiurewicz functions in the setting of entire functions.
+The results of the paper extend also to meromorphic functions in the Speiser class. \end{remark}

 {\emph{Structure of the article.}} In Section $2$ we collect some known results of Speiser functions, in particular the definition of parameter spaces for such functions given by Eremenko and Lyubich.
 We also discuss a characterization of the Misiurewicz condition.
 Section $3$ is devoted to the proof of Theorem \ref{main}.
 The machinery developed in this section will be crucial for Theorems \ref{mishyp} and \ref{denmis}.
-Another key ingredient used in the proof of Theorem \ref{mishyp} is a version of the well known Wiman-Valiron theory developed by Bergweiler, Rippon and Stallard.
+Another key ingredient used in the proof of Theorem \ref{mishyp} is a version of the well known Wiman-Valiron theory developed by Bergweiler, Rippon and Stallard that can be applied to tracts without the need to have a globally defined entire function.
 This is presented briefly in Section $4$.
 In Section $5$ we prove Theorem \ref{denmis}.
 In the last section, we prove some result concerning Lebesgue measure of Julia sets for Misiurewicz Speiser functions and also give some explicit examples regarding this.